 Telouet Kasbah & Ait Benhaddou

-A perfect destination for those of you who want a glimpse of the desert, and beautiful kasbahs built by Berbers ( Amazigh) who ruled the Salt road caravan routes.
+A perfect destination for those people who want a glimpse of the desert.
+There is a beautiful kasbahs, built by Berbers.
+The Berbers ruled the Salt road caravan routes.

 In Telouet you’ll visit inside the old Glaoui palace.
 This once beautiful structure now stands to crumble to ruin because no one wants to remember “the vulture” sultan who lived here.

 - Ait Ben Haddou ( Hollywood of Morocco)